Documentation, Reference Materials and Tutorials for Envira Gallery

 Note that if you decide to use the Automatic columns, you can adjust the Automatic Layout: Row Height option to control row size.
 This setting sets the height of each image in pixels.
 If you make the images larger, you’ll be able to display bigger thumbnails.
 However, if your images are not set to display at the resolutions you provide, then they will not look as sharp as they should.

-Creating an Isotope Thumbnail Gallery
+Creating a Masonry Thumbnail Gallery

 Some gallery users like to organize their galleries in a “masonry” format.
-The masonry format uses square image resolutions but “fits” images together so that the gallery looks like it was pieced together like stonework.
+The Mason format uses square image resolutions but “fits” images together so that the gallery looks like it was pieced together like stonework.
 Some thumbnails will be smaller, some larger, but they will all fit into a clean square space.

 Mobile Thumbnail Galleries